rubymorillo/rubymorillo/README.md

 # Hola, I'm Stephanie👋🏽

-I'm a Technical PM, Content Strategist, and author.
+I'm a Senior PM, Content Strategist, and author.
 I publish:

 - 📖 [eBooks with guided exercises and worksheets that teach the foundations of content creation for devs](www.developersguidetocontent.com)
 - 📬 [A monthly developer content newsletter](http://bit.ly/devcontentdigest)